umarriqbal/qureos-george/README.md

 QureosGeorge is a basic experts directory application that supports scraping data from member's websites & links between them.

+This is a sample app to test NodeJS and ReactJS.

 ---

 ## Heroku